BRE-ISNIC/bre-doh-analysis/isnic_doh_report.md

 their DNS requests have been quite limited.

-The DNS protocol itself is not designed to facilitate user tracking (although [DNS cookies do pose some risks][13]) and DNS users often share a common resolver with a larger group.
+The DNS protocol itself is not designed to facilitate user tracking (although [DNS cookies][13] and [EDNS Client Subnet signaling][18] have undermined this) and DNS users often share a common resolver with a larger group.
 This means the operator of the resolver, and the operators of any intervening networks, could monitor and track users' DNS traffic.
 The content providers themselves (and advertisers) usually could not.

 The political side of this will be analyzed in more detail later in this document, but it is safe to say that the overall structure of the network (who